 For my own reasons, I have been doing pro bono work online for a few years already.
 However, providing online legal services suddenly became much more important as a way to help when COVID-19 made it more risky to meet with clients in person.
-Clients may not have the same access to lawyers they did before, and they are more likely to have concerns now.
-In particular, many pro bono needs are centered on family, landlord/tenant relationships, employment, and consumer issues—all of which are made worse by a sudden increase in unemployment and the stress of the pandemic.
+Many pro bono needs are centered on family, landlord/tenant relationships, employment, and consumer issues — all of which are made worse by a sudden increase in unemployment and the stress of the pandemic.
+While we are now recovering from the pandemic, other social or financial crises are unfortunately inevitable.
+There is also much greater acceptance by clients of remote assistance from lawyers and a greater desire to avoid further disruptions to lives already disrupted by their legal needs.

 Below are ten examples of ways lawyers can help clients in need with pro bono work using remote technology.